An Empire Across The Three Continents (11 history CBSE Board)

 Q.5.
 Discuss the crisis of the 3rd century.

-Ans.
-The crisis of the third century can be viewed from two angles.
 1. Increasing control of the aristocracy of the countryside deprived the Roman state of revenue of these areas, weakened the authority of the state and promoted growth of localised centres of power.

 2. Mounting military and bureaucratic costs of maintaining the empire.
 The expansion of the empire had yielded resources required for maintaining a huge army, but by 2nd century the possibilities of expansion were exhausted.